luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 matt cmpr_introns introns.tab START END SCAFFOLD STRAND GENEID_ENSEMBL $GTF $FASTA Hsap 150 DATASET[down,ndiff] down_vs_ndiff
 ```
-will compare introns down vs. ndiff and leave untouched introns from group up.
-The argument 150 specifies the length of the 3'-end of the introns which should be searched for SF1 hits.
+This compares introns down vs. ndiff and leave untouched introns from group up.
+The argument `150` specifies the length of the 3'-end of the introns which should be searched for SF1 hits.
 It will generate the output folder down_vs_ndiff and place therein a table with all introns (down and ndiff) and the extracted intron features.
-It will also place therein a PDF document summary.pdf containing all details of the comparison.
+It also produces a PDF document summary.pdf containing all details of the comparison.

 **Hint 1:**  You might first stratify the sets of introns with  [stratify](http://matt.crg.eu/#stratify)  and then apply cmpr_introns.
 **Hint 2:**  You might choose colors for the box plots of the PDF report.
 See help message of cmpr_introns for getting help on this.
 **Hint 3:**  DATASET[down,ndiff]: the last group specified should be the reference group (like non-differentially spliced).
 **Hint 4:**  DATASET[down,ndiff] compares group down vs. ndiff, DATASET[down,up,ndiff] compares down vs. up, down vs. ndiff, up vs. ndiff.

 ## Coverage for introns of interest
 To perform the a focussed analysis of the 167 retained introns identified using VAST-tools,